SumaiaBristy/NeuMTrasTSparql/README.md

 - DBNQA (https://drive.google.com/drive/folders/1sSiwVn7aBUezYvM4u226zzq5MqhbaxIw)

 **Usages**
 The files ended with *.en (e.g. dev.en, train.en, test.en) contain English sentences, *.sparql files contain SPARQL queries.
-The ones with the same prefix name have 1-1 mapping that was used in the training as a English-SPARQL pair. vocab.* or dict. are vocabulary files. fairseq has its own special requirement of input files, therefore aforementioned files were not used directly by it but processed into binary formats stored in /fairseq-data-bin folder of each dataset.
+The ones with the same prefix name have 1-1 mapping that was used in the training as a English-SPARQL pair. vocab.* or dict. are vocabulary files.

 **Trained Models**
 Because most of the models were so space-consuming (esp.
 GNMT4, GNMT8) after training for some sepecific datasets (esp.
 DBNQA), all the models could not be downloaded  from the HPC server.
 However, trained models are already shared as requested from author that can be downloaded from here [https://drive.google.com/drive/folders/1VuZrbFl3hgK-qWwGV_zI68qtZWKAKbTv]